• Skip to primary navigation

 Top tips

-• Use a hand mixer or a stand mixer to mash the sweet potatoes.
+• Use a hand mixer or a stand mixer (affiliate link) to mash the sweet potatoes.
 If you want a perfectly smooth pie, put the potatoes through a ricer or food mill instead (this isn’t necessary though—it’s still quite smooth with just a mixer).

 • A store-bought pie crust works great here.
 You can find them in the refrigerated section.
 There’s no need to bake the crust before adding the filling.